IntersectMBO/plutus/docs/fomega/z-combinator-benchmarks/bench-results.md

 z2 :: ((a -> b) -> a -> b) -> a -> b
 z2 = \f -> let a = \r x -> (f $! unroll r) $! x in a (Self a)
 ```

+In short, `bz1` and `z1` are mostly on par with `fix'`, but sometimes can be up to 20% slower or faster in no predictable way. `bz2` and `z2` are reliably slower that `fix'` by a factor of 1.2 - 1.5.
+Why the difference?
+No idea.

 <details>
   <summary> Results </summary>